Karansgithub/Shopping_Cart/README.md

 # Shopping_Cart
-Its is a Responsive Shopping Cart Application Using React(Redux). that contains the functionality of Add to Cart, Remove from Cart, Cart Items and etc.
+It is a Responsive Shopping Cart Application Using React(Redux). that contains the functionality of Add to Cart, Remove from Cart, Cart Items and etc.